Rat’s teeth can grow up to 5 inches EVERY year! During a rat’s lifetime, its teeth do not stop growing. They need to gnaw almost constantly.

 You may have copper piping around your home to carry your water supply.
-If a Rat chews through this then you will have a leak that you will need to deal with.
+If a rat chews through this, you will have a leak you will need to deal with.

 Assuming the copper pipes are within the walls of your home, it could lead to a very costly bill!

-Copper is a pretty weak metal, which makes it great for pipework (because the shape is easily manipulated), but not goo if it needs to withstand the teeth of a Rat!
+Copper is a pretty weak metal, which makes it great for pipework (because the shape is easily manipulated), but not good if it needs to withstand the teeth of a rat!

 Can Rats Chew Through Copper Pipe?

-Walls are made up of many different substances, such as stone, brick, concrete, and wood.
+Walls are made of many different substances, such as stone, brick, concrete, and wood.